• Icon Head

 • when we interact with you directly;

-• when we are conducting conflict checks or customer (client) due diligence, including by using our data suppliers and third-party data providers to verify your identity on our behalf for the purpose of complying with our anti-money laundering obligations;
+• when we carry out conflict checks or customer (client) due diligence, including by using third-party data suppliers and providers to verify your identity for the purpose of complying with our anti-money laundering obligations;

-• through third parties that are related to the matter which you engaged us for;
+• from third parties involved in the matter for which you engaged us;

 • when you apply to work at Greenwood Roche; or

-Where possible, we will endeavour to collect Personal Information directly from you.
-We may ask you to consent in writing to us collecting, storing and disclosing your Personal Information.
+Where practicable, we will endeavour to collect Personal Information directly from you.
+We may also ask for your written consent to collect, store and disclose your Personal Information.

 3. How we use your Personal Information